timescale/docs/cloud/high-availability.md

 upgrading a major version of PostgreSQL.
 If Timescale Cloud has to apply a critical update, like a security patch, it is only applied during the set Maintenance Window.
 However, these situations are rare or triggered by the user manually.
-See the [Maintenance] section in the docs to learn more about how maintenance is handled.
+See the [Maintenance][maintenance] section in the docs to learn more about how maintenance is handled.

 Adding replicas to your service can help reduce the downtime during a